 Chapter 1 - An Eerie Similarity

-Anastasiya Voron’s apartment resembled a neat and tidy showroom ready for display.
-The walls in each room were an alarming white and the furniture appeared to be barely used.
+Anastasiya Voron’s apartment resembled a tidy showroom ready for display.
+The walls in each room were an alarming white, and the furniture appeared to be barely used.
 Her small living room had one uncomfortable chair that sat in front of an old television.
 The voice of the local news reporter echoed against the bare walls.

-Anastasiya abandoned the living room and entered her cubicle of a bathroom.
+Anastasiya let out a long yawn as she entered her cubicle of a bathroom.
 The sink glistened as she held an electric toothbrush in one hand and her cellphone up to her ear with the other.
-Her voicemail gave her monotoned options into her left ear as her toothbrush vibrated against her small teeth and into her right ear.
+Her voicemail gave her monotoned options into her left ear as her toothbrush vibrated against her tiny teeth and into her right ear.
 Her hazel eyes looked forward, but no mirror met them.
 There were no mirrors in her apartment at all.
-Instead, there was a painting of one dark small tree in the distance with light blue water flowing into the foreground.
+Instead, there was a painting of a tiny dark tree in the distance with light blue water flowing into the foreground.

 Ana pressed one on her phone.